Gedney Recycling Yard

 New York State Law: All Electronic Items Must be Recycled

-As of January 1, 2015, if it's electronic, has a cord or takes batteries - it must be recycled.
+As of January 1, 2015, Even small electronic items must be recycled.
 You may deposit small electronic items at the Gedney Recycling Yard.
+See Westchester County's Recycling Consumer Electronic Waste Guidelines.

 Televisions (Call 422-1217 to schedule a pick up)